SkyTechBytes/PlayerStatueBuilder/README.md

 <li>EXAMPLE 7: "/statue [USERNAME] diamond_armor concrete" creates a statue with diamond armor made only out of concrete
 <li>EXAMPLE 8: "/statue [USERNAME] wool glass chainmail_helmet iron_chestplate golden_boots" creates a statue with a chainmail helmet, iron chestplate, and golden boots, made only out of wool and glass.
 <li>EXAMPLE 9: "/statue [USERNAME] head right_arm slim" creates the head and right arm components of the statue only with slim arms (Use this to build a statue in parts)
+<li>EXAMPLE 10: "/statue [USERNAME] hue:.2 contrast:.3 posterize:3 saturation:.4 brightness:.5" shifts the hue of the image by .2, sets contrast at .3 (decreases contrast), posterizes the image with 3 levels (more levels = more colors), saturation reduced to .4, brightness reduced to .5
+<li>The plugin attempts to connect to a fallback API to grab skins if the Mojang API is down
+<li>Now automatically creates a slim statue if the arms are less than 4 pixels wide (instead of having to type "slim")
 <li>Supports the <strong>new skin type (sleeves, pantlegs, jacket, etc.)</strong>
 <li>Supports the <strong>"slim"</strong> skin format with 3 pixel arms
 <li>Supports the older skin type without sleeves, pantlegs, or a jacket